More Info In The 2024 FAQ

 WHEN: Thursday through Sunday during scheduled hours.
 Specific scheduled hours will be announced closer to the event.

 HOW: Go to a marked "bus stop" and wait for the shuttle or flag it down along the route.
-The map will be provided closer to the event.
+Specific stop locations will be available on the placement map published prior to the event.

 CAMPING